matsselen/pyolab/README.md

 Communication with the IOLab hardware via the USB virtual com port.
 * __setupMethods.py__
-Focused on setting up the IOLab system, initializing the anynchronous threads that fetch and analyze data, calling code to analyze these data, and shutting things down when finished.
+Focused on setting up the IOLab system, initializing the anynchronous threads that fetch and unpack and decode data, calling user code to analyze these data, and shutting things down when finished.
 * __dataMethods.py__
 Focused on decoding, organizing, and analyzing the data received from the IOLab system.
 * __iolabInfo.py__